-- 61.(1) Despite the repeal of the repealed Act but subject to this Act, the applied provisions continue to apply for 6 months from the commencement, with all necessary changes, as if they were part of this regulation. - (2) If the chief executive grants an instructor's licence (a "licence") to a person under section 10 of the applied provisions, the licence is taken to be a grant of interim accreditation as a driver trainer under this division (an "interim accreditation"). - (3) Division 2, other than sections 36, 41(1)(b)(i) and 43 to 46 apply to the interim accreditation in the same way they apply to an accreditation. - (4) An interim accreditation may not be renewed and ends 1 year after the licence is granted unless the licence is sooner cancelled, suspended or surrendered under this Act.15 - (5) An interim accreditation is prescribed for section 18(c)(ii) of the Act. - (6) In this section-
+- (2) If the chief executive grants an instructor's licence (a "licence") to a person under section 10 of the applied provisions, the licence is taken to be a grant of interim accreditation as a driver trainer under this division (an "interim accreditation"). - (3) Part 5, division 2, other than sections 36, 41(1)(b)(i) and 43 to 46 apply to the interim accreditation in the same way they apply to an accreditation. - (4) An interim accreditation may not be renewed and ends 1 year after the licence is granted unless the licence is sooner cancelled, suspended or surrendered under this Act.20 - (5) An interim accreditation is prescribed for section 18(c)(ii) of the Act. - (6) In this section-